kanagarajnn/machine-learning-notes-and-code/1_Supervised_Learning/Regression/Gradient_in_Practice/Feature_Engineering.md

 ### 1. **Mathematical Transformations**
 - **Creating new features from existing ones** (e.g., squaring a feature to capture nonlinear trends).
-- Example: Instead of using speed alone, self-driving car algorithms might use **speed²** to detect braking patterns.
+- Example: Instead of using speed alone, self-driving car algorithms might use **speed squared** to detect braking patterns.

 ### 2. **Combining Features**
 - **Merging two or more related features** to improve model performance.